-Even with bad credit, you have some great options to start rebuilding your financial future.
+Credit cards for bad credit, help you work on rebuilding your credit history and improving your credit score over time.
 The best credit cards for bad credit come in two different varieties: secured and unsecured.
 Secured cards require you to put down a cash deposit that you can borrow against, whereas unsecured cards do not.
+Both types of cards have certain limitations, but either can put you on the path toward an overall improvement in your credit score.

 If you can, I highly recommend getting an unsecured card, like the Credit One Bank® Credit Card with Gas Rewards.

 There are three main reasons why I recommend this card for people with subpar credit:

-- It’s not a secured credit card so you don’t have to lay down a deposit to use the card.
+- Since it isn’t a secured credit card, you won’t have to put down a deposit.

 - You have the ability to earn rewards for gas purchases — many secured cards don’t offer any rewards at all.

-Simple Rules For Getting A Card With Poor Credit
+Simple Rules For Getting A Card With Bad Credit

 - Know your credit score